SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 * There *isn't* a value at all

 This concept doesn't exist in C or Objective-C. The nearest thing in Objective-C is the ability to return ``nil`` from a method that would otherwise return an object, with ``nil`` meaning ‘the absence of a valid object’.
-However, this only works for objects – it wouldn't work for a struct, or an integer, or an enumeration value.
-Optionals in Swift indicate the absence of a value in a way that works for any type at all.
+However, this only works for objects – it doesn't work for structs, or basic C types, or enumeration values.
+For these types, Objective-C methods typically return a special value (such as ``NSNotFound``) to indicate the absence of a value.
+However, this assumes that the method's caller knows there is a special value to test for, and remembers to check for it.
+Swift's optionals give a way to indicate the absence of a value for *any type at all*, without the need for special constants or ``nil`` tests.

 Here's an example.
 The ``ChemicalElement`` enumeration above contains elements and raw atomic numbers for the first seven elements in the periodic table.
 In addition to their ``toRaw()`` method, enumerations also have a ``fromRaw()`` method.
 This can be used to try and find a chemical element for a given atomic number:

 .. testcode:: optionals

-    (swift) var possibleElement = ChemicalElement.fromRaw(7)
+    (swift) var possibleElement = ChemicalElement.fromRaw(7)        // Nitrogen
     // possibleElement : ChemicalElement? = <unprintable value>

 ``ChemicalElement`` has a member with an atomic number of ``7`` (i.e. ``ChemicalElement.Nitrogen``).
 But what if you try an atomic number of ``8`` (for oxygen)? ``ChemicalElement`` doesn't know about oxygen, so you might expect the following statement to fail:

 .. testcode:: optionals

-    (swift) possibleElement = ChemicalElement.fromRaw(8)
+    (swift) possibleElement = ChemicalElement.fromRaw(8)            // Oxygen

 However, it turns out that this is a perfectly valid statement.
 This is because ``fromRaw()`` returns an *optional*.
-In the response above, ``possibleElement`` has an inferred type of ``ChemicalElement?``, not ``ChemicalElement``.
+If you look closely at the nitrogen example above, you'll see that ``possibleElement`` has an inferred type of ``ChemicalElement?``, not ``ChemicalElement``.
 Note the question mark at the end.
 This indicates that the value of ``possibleElement`` is an *optional* ``ChemicalElement`` – it might contain *some* value of that type, or it might contain *no value at all*.

 Optional values can be :term:`checked` using an ``if`` statement, in a similar way to ``Bool`` values.
+If an optional does have a value, it equates to ``true``; if it has no value at all, it equates to ``false``.

-If an optional *does* have a value, it equates to ``true``, and the underlying value can be retrieved using the optional's ``get()`` method:
+When the optional *does* contain a value, the underlying value can accessed by adding an exclamation mark (``!``) to the end of the optional's name.
+The exclamation mark effectively says “I know that this optional definitely has a value – please use it”.

 .. glossary::

     checked
-        Optionals are a bit like Schrödinger's cat.
+        Optionals are a bit like `Schrödinger's cat <http://en.wikipedia.org/wiki/Schrödinger's_cat>`_.
 The cat might be alive or dead – the only way to find out is to look inside the box.

 .. testcode:: optionals

     (swift) if (possibleElement) {
-                var actualElement = possibleElement.get()
-                switch actualElement {
+                switch possibleElement! {
                     case .Hydrogen:
                         println("A bit explodey")
                     case .Helium: